mayanksonu11/profile/README.md

 - 👋 Hi, I’m @mayanksonu11
 - 👀 I’m interested in Cloud and Network related things
 - 🌱 I’m currently learning 5G technology
-- 💞️ I’m looking to collaborate on projects related to Android App Development
+- 💞️ I’m looking to collaborate on projects related to Internet of Things
 - 📫 Reach me at mayanksonu11@gmail.com

 <!---